 As fall comes to an end, cool blues prepare you for the winter ahead.
 This calming blue palette is tied together with a light creamy brown that gives this palette a calm and balanced appearance.

-There are so many ways to create a beautiful color palette!
+Remember, there are so many ways to create a beautiful color palette!
 Here are a few we’ve covered:

 - Monochromatic: picking different shades from one color